 View this post on Instagram

-After traveling around Alanya, seeing lots of marvelous places, and getting tired, you may visit Aloha Tiki Bar that offers you quality time with its high-quality cocktails, great music, and friendly staff.
-Plus, they have pretty reasonable prices for their special cocktails, which you should definitely try.
+After traveling around Alanya, seeing lots of marvelous places, and getting tired, you may visit Aloha Tiki Bar that offers you quality time with its great music and friendly staff.
+Plus, they have pretty reasonable prices.
 The place isn’t so crowded most of the time, it’s really like a hidden gem.